OBOFoundry/OBOFoundry.github.io/docs/SOP.md

 1. Any member of the community (OBO Foundry or otherwise) may propose a change in the form of a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests).
 2. This pull request is reviewed by a member of the OBO Foundry operations committee and may be rejected.
+3. To prevent undue delays to website development, if the proposed change affects merely the presentation of the web page (for example, information is moved from one section of the website to another, URLs are changed from http to https, there is a change in the display/formatting of a page, typos) the OBO Foundry Operations Committee member may choose to accept the pull request without waiting for further review.
+In such case, the following steps may be ignored.
-3. The OBO Foundry operations committee member MUST then tag the listed contact person using their GitHub handle on the pull request requesting a review (initial request for feedback).
+4. The OBO Foundry operations committee member MUST then tag the listed contact person using their GitHub handle on the pull request requesting a review (initial request for feedback).
-4. After two weeks without activity, an OBO Foundry operations committee member will update the pull request and announce a prospective merge date no earlier than two weeks in the future.
+5. After two weeks without activity, an OBO Foundry operations committee member will update the pull request and announce a prospective merge date no earlier than two weeks in the future.
-5. After at least 4 weeks have passed since the initial request for review:
+6. After at least 4 weeks have passed since the initial request for review:
    - If the change pertains to one of the following metadata fields, an OBO Foundry operations committee member MUST send an email to the listed contact with a link to the pull request: `activity_status`, `contact`.
    - If the change pertains to any change other than the above, the OBO Foundry operations committee member MAY merge the pull request at their own discretion.
-6. If at least 3 months have passed after the initial request for feedback, and the above conditions are met, any OBO Foundry operations committee member MAY merge the pull request at their own discretion.
+7. If at least 3 months have passed after the initial request for feedback, and the above conditions are met, any OBO Foundry operations committee member MAY merge the pull request at their own discretion.

 For a discussion on this SOP, see [here](https://github.com/OBOFoundry/OBOFoundry.github.io/issues/1848).